Robert M. Harveson, Extension Plant Pathologist University of Nebraska, Panhandle REC, Scottsbluff

 Plant Pathology Officially Begins in Nebraska

 Plant diseases had been studied at the University of Nebraska by Charles Bessey and his students since at least 1885.
 Between 1885 and 1905, approximately twelve reports, bulletins, and papers pertaining to plant diseases were published.
-However, 1920 was a watershed year for plant pathology in Nebraska, as it was formally recognized with a separate and distinct presence apart from botany with the formation of a plant pathology department, and coincidentally both Peltier and Goss were hired in this same year.
+However, 1920 was a watershed year for plant pathology in Nebraska, as it was formally recognized with a separate and distinct presence apart from botany with the formation of a Department of Plant Pathology, and coincidentally both Peltier and Goss were hired in this same year.

 At this time two major lines of research in the state were begun, including investigations into the cereal rusts and studies involving soilborne potato diseases.
 Research responsibilities were further divided into two major areas with Peltier being assigned the grain and forage crops while Goss conducted investigations on the horticultural crops, primarily potatoes.
 This arrangement continued for the next 17 years until Peltier’s departure in 1937.
 Goss then assumed the role as department chair.